j-geuter/SinkhornNNHybrid/README.md

   results.append(compare_iterations(t[:10], [None, d.net], ['default', 'net'], max_iter=2500, eps=.2, min_start=1e-35, max_start=1e35, plot=False, timeit=True))
 save_data(results, 'results.py')
 ```
+Note that for certain test datasets, such as CIFAR, you will get warnings that some samples compute to NaN.
+This happens in the Sinkhorn algorithm when the regularizer gets too small.
+However, as long as not all the samples in a batch compute to NaN, `compare_iterations` will automatically average over the non-NaN samples.
 Now `r = results[i]` contains the results for the respective test dataset. `r[0]['WS']` and `r[0]['marg']` contain information on the Wasserstein distance and dual potential errors;
 `r[1]` on the time it took for computations.
-In each of these locations, the values for the default initialization can be accessed at position `[0]` and for the network at position `[1]`.
+In each of these locations, the values for the default initialization can be accessed at position `[0]`, and for the network initialization at position `[1]`.
 This will give you a 3-tuple, where each item is an array, the first one being the lower bound on the 95% confidence interval, the second one the mean, and the third one the upper bound on the confidence interval.
 So for example, the upper bound on the 95% confidence interval of the marginal constraint error of the default initialization for the first test dataset can be found at `results[0][0]['marg'][0][2]`.

 ## Plot Results
 You can plot various results using the `plot_conf` function from `utils.py`.